North Kaibab to Bright Angel Trail—One of the Best HIkes in the Grand Canyon

 Composting toilet

 After plodding through a fair amount of sand, respite is ahead!
-Well, if you consider a rocky path fantastic that is.
+Well, if you consider respite in rocky path.
 The River Resthouse offers a toilet (pit latrine) and new rocky terrain to traverse.
 The next mile of trail is over exposed sand dunes.

 Spend a few minutes reapplying sunscreen, grab a few gummies and get your sunhat on.
 You’ll need it.